-\$243.7 million.
+As a result of the impact of COVID-19 on the demand for oil and the related significant decrease in oil prices, we reviewed our long-lived assets for impairment at March 31, 2020, which resulted in impairment charges of \$150.8 million, reducing the carrying value of the properties to their estimated fair values of \$243.7 million.
 As part of our impairment analysis, the average per barrel Dated Brent price of third-party industry forecasts used for purposes of determining discounted future cash flows ranged from the mid-\$30s in 2020 increasing to the mid-\$50s over several years.
 The expected future cash flows were discounted using a rate of approximately 10 percent, which the Company believes is a market-based weighted average cost of capital for industry peers determined appropriate at the time of the valuation.
 These impairment charges are included in Impairments of long-lived assets on the consolidated statement of operations.

-The Company did not recognize additional impairment of proved oil and gas properties during the second and third quarters of 2020 as no impairment indicators were identified.
 During the fourth quarter of 2020 the Company recorded additional impairment charges totaling approximately \$3.2 million resulting in impairment charges totaling \$154.0 million for the year ended December 31, 2020.
-If we experience further declines in oil pricing expectations, increases in our estimated future expenditures or a decrease in our estimated production profile, our long-lived assets could be at risk of additional impairment.
+During the year ended December 31, 2021, the company did not recognize impairment of proved oil and gas properties as no impairment indicators were identified.
+If we experience material declines in oil pricing expectations, increases in our estimated future expenditures or a decrease in our estimated production profile, our long-lived assets could be at risk of additional impairment.